pietro14/Cpp_programs/README.md

 presumably because of the accumulation of floating point rounding errors in the large number of calculations.

-Recently, I was also asked by some colleagues to conduct a survey on Bachelors students who want to remain at my University for a Masters Degree in Physics next year.
+-Recently, I was also asked by some colleagues to conduct a survey on Bachelors students who want to remain at my University for a Masters Degree in Physics next year.
 After conducting the survey on a 20-person sample, I processed the data with a simple C++ program which calculates the probability distribution of the number of